Cross-platform web support

 ### Scope <a href="#scope" id="scope"></a>

-This document defines how **Personal Account authentication** is supported consistently across **all web platforms**, ensuring the same behavior, security, and user experience regardless of device or operating system.
+This document defines how **Oten Account authentication** is supported consistently across **all web platforms**, ensuring the same behavior, security, and user experience regardless of device or operating system.

 **In scope:**